-Now for a slightly longer answer: there is some evidence that dogs with compromised immune systems, those recovering from illness, childbirth, or a surgical procedure, might benefit from a boost of Vitamin C, but this should be done with the help of your vet.
-Tossing your dog a human-dose Vitamin C gummy is a bad idea and could actually result in urinary stones (aye-yie-yie!), so consult your vet if you think your dog could benefit.
+On the other hand, there is some evidence that dogs with compromised immune systems, those recovering from illness, birth, or a surgical procedure, might benefit from a boost of vitamin C, but this should be done with the help of your vet.

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.